-These are some of the symbols that you may see on your motorcycle and may accompany safety words, see Safety Definitions (Page 3).
+These are some of the symbols that you may see on your motorcycle and may accompany safety words, see SAFETY

+FIRST > SAFETY DEFINITIONS (Page 3).
 The symbols indicate potential safety hazards and avoidance actions to prevent a hazardous situation.
 The symbols may be present in manuals, instructions, on the motorcycle and/or Parts & Accessory product labels.
-Refer to Safe Operating Rules (Page 3), the appropriate section in this manual and/or Parts & Accessory instructions for additional safety information.
+Refer to SAFETY FIRST > SAFE OPERATING RULES (Page 3), the appropriate section in this manual and/or Parts & Accessory instructions for additional safety information.

 - Yellow triangle: Safety symbol alerting to a hazard.
-Refer to Table 3. - Red circle with line: Prohibition symbol to avoid a situation which may lead to a hazard, personal injury and/or property damage.
-Refer to Table 4. - Blue circle: Mandatory action to avoid a hazard resulting in personal injury and/or property damage.
-Refer to Table 5.
+Table 3 - Red circle with line: Prohibition symbol to avoid a situation which may lead to a hazard, personal injury and/or property damage.
+Table 4 - Blue circle: Mandatory action to avoid a hazard resulting in personal injury and/or property damage.
+Table 5